 - you don’t have to meditate to receive or practice Reiki

 So what happens if you fall asleep during a Reiki treatment?
-If you fall asleep it’s an indication that you are able to let go of your mind and body and experience deep relaxation.
+If you fall asleep it’s an indication that you are able to let go of your mind and body and experience deep healing.

 If you’re receiving Reiki to:

-- help stabilise your emotions
+- stabilise your mind & emotions

 - increase your energy levels